GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 ![Monitoring Screen](../img/Cluster_Manager-15.png)

 ## Logging
 Cluster Manager gathers logs from all the nodes in the cluster for troubleshooting.
 Logs can be sorted by log type (oxAuth, oxTrust, HTTPD[Apache2], OpenDJ and Redis), Host and string search filters for easy sorting.
+Hit `Collect Logs` after configuration to see logs.

 !!!
 Note
     Cluster Manager must be connected to the cluster in order to take advantage of logging features.